worace/birds/README.md

   turning in the optimal direction (i.e. turning right 30 degrees instead of left 330 degrees to reach the same heading).
 This produces some jumpy behavior sometimes.
+* Pretty-fi the rendering -- would be cool to get some nicer colors/design/shapes into the Rendering
+* ClojureScript/processing JS -- my eventual goal is to compile all this down into clojurescript and expose it on the web somehow

 #### sample